Machine learning, pattern recognition and data mining in the cloud or on IoT devices such as phones and wearables

 Research, architect, and build novel cognitive computing systems combining machine learning, context awareness, and sensors to make smartphones, tablets, wearables, and IoT devices more intelligent and personalized.
 Represent Intel in relationships with Google and Microsoft.

 Direct Samsung's Context Awareness team.
-A group of 20 researchers creating product quality algorithms for the Galaxy and Tizen products to infer user's human activity, context, social interactions and location from sensor embedded on smartphones and wearables.
+A group of 30 researchers creating product quality algorithms for the Galaxy and Tizen smartphones and wearables to infer user's human activity, context, social interactions and location.

 Create algorithms to infer users' activity, location and context from sensor data collected by mobile devices and use this information to improve algorithms for personalized search, recommendation and behavioral modeling for millions of users based on large-scale analytics.

-Lead a team focusing on applying machine learning and data mining techniques to large scale data generated by Oracle products in the domain of discrete manufacturing, telecommunications, and master data management.
+Project Lead focusing on applying machine learning and data mining techniques to large scale data generated by Oracle products in the domain of discrete manufacturing, telecommunications, and master data management.

 Developed a real-time system to infer human behavior in a building equipped with a wireless sensor network of 500 motion activated sensors that I designed, built and installed in the ceiling of a two floor office space.
 I applied hierarchical dynamic Bayesian networks and decision trees.